 - Access to Kim via email and phone

 - Customized engagement lastly a minimum of 6 months

 OPTION 2: Small Group Coaching (2 to 4 people)

 If your organization is grooming people for leadership, you might consider a small group experience.
+Small group coaching is offering via Zoom or Teams only.
 See a list of concerns that groups might explore.

 - Concentrate on topics together that participants have surfaced themselves as crucial, or that the employer has identified, or a combination.

 - Explore strengths and opportunities, uncover roadblocks, and build practical skills.

 - Participants are asked to sign a confidentiality agreement.

 - Can be done via Zoom, Teams, or whichever conferencing software works best for your group.

 Kim also takes private pay coaching individuals – if you’re ready to find your next promotion, coaching can be the key.